tpm2dev/tpm.dev.tutorials/Intro/README.md

-Because primary keys (for any hierarchy other than the null hierarchy) are derived deterministically from a built-in and protected seed, and from a template, they are persistent even when not moved to NV storage and even when not saved.
+Because primary keys (for any hierarchy other than the null hierarchy) are derived deterministically from a built-in and protected seed, and from a template, they are persistent even when not moved to NV storage and even when not saved as long as the hierarchy's seed is not reset.

+(Resetting the endorsement hierarchy seed is a very dramatic action, as it changes the EK/EKpub and renders any provisioned EKcert useless.
+Resetting the storage hierarchy seed is much less dramatic.
+The NULL hierarchy is reset every time the TPM resets.)

 PCRs always persist, but they get reset on restart.

 NV indexes always persist.
+(But in disorderly resets/shutdowns a hybrid NV index may not be sync'ed to NV.)

 ## Non-Volatile (NV) Indexes